 In most States, adoption records are sealed after an adoption is finalized.
 The adopted person, birth parents, and adoptive parents must follow procedures established by the State to obtain identifying confidential information from the adoption records, but they may be able to obtain nonidentifying information from the agency that arranged the adoption.
-This section contains resources that address accessing adoption records (including original birth certificates and other vital records) in each State, obtaining adoption records for an intercountry adoption, and finding and maintaining connections from foster care.
+This section contains resources that address accessing adoption records (including original birth certificates and other vital records) in each State and obtaining adoption records for an intercountry adoption.

 Where to Write for Vital Records

 Lists the mailing addresses for obtaining vital records that can aid in searching for birth families.

 Manages cases that are referred from an agency or individual in the United States that need a service in a foreign country, including searches for biological relatives and locating adoption records for an adult adoptee.

 Provides a list of forms that can be downloaded and printed pertaining to various intercountry adoption needs, including form G-884: Return of Original Documents.